nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 Rejetto HTTP File Server (HFS) 2.3.x - Remote Command Execution (2)
 ```

-I downloaded the exploit script and editted it, changing the IP address and port inside to ours.
+I downloaded the exploit script and edited it, changing the IP address and port inside to ours.

 Note that in the exploit, they specifically mentioned that we should be running a web server hosting netcat.
 Fortunately for us, we can do that easily using Python Simple HTTP Server.